On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

 i.e., there is certainty when reversing the computations performed by the coding machine.
 Therefore, the computations performed by $\mathcal{T}$ to define the code {\em are logically reversible} and the code {\em is not ambiguous}.
 Otherwise, if

-then, we need extra information (at least $H(X_{\Omega}|X_s)$) to properly reverse the process, which indicates that the computations defining the code are {\em logically irreversible} and, thus, that {\em the code is ambiguous}.
+then, we need extra information (at least $H(X_{\Omega}|X_S)$) to properly reverse the process, which indicates that the computations defining the code are {\em logically irreversible} and, thus, that {\em the code is ambiguous}.

-We therefore identified in a quantitative and rigorous way the ambiguity of the code with {\em the amount of uncertainty of the reversal of the coding process} or the minimal amount of {\em additional information we need to properly reverse the coding process}.
-Furthermore, we clearly identified the source of uncertainty through a rigorous concept, namely, {\em logical irreversibility}, which is a feature of the computations generating the code.
+We have therefore identified in a quantitative way the ambiguity of the code with {\em the amount of uncertainty of the reversal of the coding process} or the minimal amount of {\em additional information we need to properly reverse the coding process}.
+Furthermore, we have identified the source of uncertainty through the concept of {\em logical irreversibility}, which is a feature of the computations generating the code.
 In this way, we establish the following correspondences:

-Now that we rigorously defined ambiguity on solid theoretical grounds of computation theory and information theory, we are ready to explain why it appears in natural communication systems.
+Now that we have rigorously defined ambiguity on theoretical grounds of computation theory and information theory, we are ready to explain why it appears in natural communication systems.
 As we shall see in the following section, the reason is that natural systems must satisfy certain constraints that generate a communicative tension whose solution implies the emergence of a certain amount of ambiguity.